On this page

 }

-When to encounter this issue: When you need to perform union, intersection, or complement operations on multiple states, or check if a specific state exists within a combination.
+When do you encounter this problem: When you need to perform unions, intersections, or check if specific permissions exist within multiple flags.

-To remove a specific item from a combination, it is recommended to use the following approach:
+To remove a specific item from a set, the following approach is recommended:

 csharp